ethyca/fides/docs/fidesops/docs/guides/complex_fields.md

-# Complex Fields
+# Annotate Complex Fields

 Fidesops can retrieve and mask data from complex objects and arrays in MongoDB, although this involves annotating your dataset files to let fidesops know about your complex data.

-In this section we'll cover:

-- How to annotate your dataset to describe object fields
-- How to reference a nested object
-- How to annotate array fields
-- How to reference resources in arrays
-- Assumptions made with array queries
-- Example query traversal referencing complex fields

-## How do I annotate an object field?
+## Declare an object field

 To declare an `object` field, you should define nested fields underneath that field.
 You can optionally add the `data_type: object` annotation, but the object type will be inferred by the presence of the nested fields.
 In the example below,